-The guidance provides a template to support contract managers to assess a vendor’s exposure to FOCI and correlating security risks.
+The guidance contains a template to support contract managers to assess a vendor’s exposure to FOCI and the related security risks.
 This template should form part of an organisation’s broader procurement due diligence processes.

-Organisations can choose how to implement, in part or in whole, the guidance into their existing due diligence processes.
-The guidance is voluntary and does not introduce regulatory or reporting requirements.
+Organisations can choose to implement the guidance into their existing due diligence processes in part or in whole.
+The guidance is voluntary and there are no regulatory or reporting requirements.

-Application of the processes within the guidance should always be supplemented with organisational risk management arrangements and the broader supply chain risk considerations available at
+The application of the guidance processes should always be supplemented with organisational risk management arrangements.
+Broader supply chain risks should also be taken into consideration – these are available at

 Cyber Supply Chain Risk Management.